tmaiaroto/aegis/examples/cognito/README.md

 the client.
 It's much faster to read environment/stage variables.

-Alternatively, if you want to form a bad habit (or save 40 cents for the month?), you could simply edit three lines in the example code to make it work.
+Alternatively, if you want to form a bad habit (or save 40 cents for the month?), you could simply edit a lines in the example code to make it work.
 Maybe you'll only need to edit two of those if you're deploying in the us-east-1 region.

 ```
 Region:   "us-east-1",
 PoolID:   "us-east-1_Xxxxx",
+Domain: "whatever-you-set-or-were-given",
 ClientID: "xxxxx",
+ClientSecret: "xxxxx",
 ```

-Though note that the Cognito app client helper does not need the secret key.
-Since your Lambda is authorized to make Cognito SDK calls, it will retrieve it automatically.
-This reduces your security risks with accidentally published credentials to a degree.
-However, it is reccommended to use the AWS Secrets Manager along with setting the variables in `aegis.yaml` config to be stored on Lambda environment variables or API Gateway stage variables -- both of which are encrypted when transmitted over the wire.

 ### Deploying